 Buyers should evaluate suppliers on the success of previous campaigns.

 For other selection criteria requirements, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers must state the RFP issue date.

 Buyers should provide the date, time and location of any informational meetings where suppliers can ask questions.

 Buyers should provide suppliers with a time window wherein the buyer is able to schedule any follow up interviews.

 Buyers should provide suppliers with a due date for proposals.

 Buyers should provide suppliers with the date they intend to announce the award.

 Evaluate major factors to mitigate risk

 The supply chain risk for door-to-door advertising distribution is moderate.
-Although adverse events in the supply chain increase the likelihood that there will be changes in rates for services, these risks rarely result in service interruptions for buyers as a result of supply chain issues.
-Vendors source inputs from...
+Although adverse events in the supply chain increase the likelihood that there will be changes in rates for services, these risks rarely result in service interruptions for buyers.
+Additionally, ongoing tariffs levied by the Trump administration do not materially impact...
 Subscribe to learn more.